eigr/spawn/README.md

 ## Overview

-Spawn's main goal is to remove the complexity in developing microservices, providing simple and intuitive APIs, as well as a declarative deployment and configuration model and based on a Serverless architecture.
+Spawn's main goal is to remove the complexity in developing microservices, providing simple and intuitive APIs, as well as a declarative deployment and configuration model and based on a Serverless architecture and Actor Model.
 This leaves the developer to focus on developing the business domain while the platform deals with the complexities and infrastructure needed to support the scalable, resilient, distributed, and event-driven architecture that microservices-driven systems requires.

 Spawn is based on the sidecar proxy pattern to provide a polyglot Actor Model framework and platform.